When sending samples to Camelid Veterinary Services, please ensure that you use the appropriate submission form (either for owners or vets).

 - Place all samples inside a gripseal-type bag (a specimen bag with document wallet is included in the Faecal Kit available from us).
 If sending any liquid samples, include absorbant material in the packaging such that any spillages will be soaked up.
 The Post Office will not deliver soiled packages as they are a health hazard.

-- Complete Submission Form and include in the document pouch of the specimen bag.
+- Complete the appropriate Submission Form (sample submitted via vet OR owner) and include in the document pouch of the specimen bag.

 - Place specimen bag and documents inside a box for posting.